telitor/telitor/README.md

 ## About

-I am a Computer Science and Engineering student at **Dalian University of Technology**.
+I am a student in a computer-related major at Dalian University of Technology.

-I am interested in how an idea can be developed into a working system.
-Most of my learning happens through complete projects rather than isolated algorithms or small demonstrations.
+I am more interested in how a feature can be implemented in practice.
+I usually develop my skills through complete projects rather than stopping at isolated algorithms or demos.

-My current work mainly focuses on AI applications, backend development, computer vision, and the integration of models, APIs, databases, and user interfaces.

 ---